zslwyuan/Hi-ClockFlow/README.md

 The detailed codes are provided in **[here](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/)** Compared to common usage of Light-HLS, in the configuration file of Hi-ClockFlow, as **[an example](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/convs_settings/conv_config.txt)**, users need to specify the resource constraints and the initial clock for the modules in dataflow.
 The trace of this heuristic algorithm will be recorded in a log file "pushing\_relaxtion_log.txt".

 The main flow of Hi-ClockFlow is implememnted in [Hi_ClockFlow.cc](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc).
 After [pre-processing of source code](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc#L45) and [analysis of the IR code](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc#L76-#100), Hi-ClockFlow begins [its PUSH-RELAX flow](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc#L133-#404), where it tries to PUSH the HLS directives and when PUSH trial failed, it will update the clock combination by RELAX.
-Please note that these decision is made by these [lines](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc#L262-#402).
+Please note that this decision is made by these [lines](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc#L262-#402).

 The **PUSH** operation is implemented with function [tryUpdateHLSDirectives()](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/ConfigGen.cc#L1025-L1292), in which Hi-ClockFlow find next combination of directives, including loop unrolling, loop pipelining and array partitioning, for the design to optimize the multi-clock dataflow performance.